kadirnar/Data-Science-for-Beginners/README.md

-# Data Science for Beginners
+# Deep Learning for Python